rasviitanen/svgmacro/README.md

 ```
 ### Elements, parantheses and brackets
 Define elements in plain text by their element tag, their attributes in a parenthesis, (), and their children in a bracket, [].
-These are all valid syntax (Note that you must not use both brackets and parantheses, however just "circle" is not viable).
+These are all valid syntax (note that you do not have to use both brackets and parantheses).
 ```
 g (fill="red") [circle (cx="10" cy="10" r="10")]
 g () [circle (cx="10" cy="10" r="10")]